gpilla321/real-time-chat/README.md

 The project aims to develop a full-stack application using .NET and React with TypeScript.
 MongoDB is the choosen database.
 The key functionalities include
 - Create an account
 - Login
 - Access the Workspace.
 The workspace is the place where the user chat with other users.
+- Send messages
+- Real-time messages
+- Notifications

 **Disclaimer**